Kat Riddler, Managing Editor

 A campus-wide email was sent out on behalf of the University of Missouri-St. Louis’ Student Health Officer Christopher Sullivan warning that mumps had been confirmed on campus on September 13.

-Sullivan said that there was a possibility that people on campus have already been exposed to a person with mumps on campus as they have one confirmed case and two suspected cases.
+Sullivan said that there was a possibility that people on campus have already been exposed to the infection on campus as they have one confirmed case and two suspected cases.
 Sullivan explained the symptoms, “Mumps is a virus that causes painful swelling of one or more salivary glands, a low-grade fever, tiredness, muscle aches and/or headaches.
-Typically, persons with mumps have swelling of the gland located in the cheek area near the ear and at the back angle of the jaw.
-Some people with mumps do not have any symptoms.”
+Typically, persons with mumps have swelling of the gland located in the cheek area near the ear and at the back angle of the jaw.”
+Some people may also not show any symptoms.

-Sullivan explained, “While vaccination against mumps is the best protection against mumps infection, vaccinated individuals may still become infected.
+Sullivan explained, “While vaccination against mumps is the best protection, vaccinated individuals may still become infected.
 Anyone diagnosed with mumps or suspected of having mumps should stay home for five days after the onset of symptoms.”